![]() |

 Lipstick Ingredients

-Most of the lipsticks we use everyday contain petroleum by products like mineral oil, synthetic chemicals, dyes and fragrances.
-In some cases we really don't know exactly what is in our lipsticks.
+Most of the lipsticks we use contain petroleum by products like mineral oil, synthetic chemicals, dyes and fragrances.
+In some cases we really don't know exactly what is lipsticks.

 Don't waste time worrying about the ingredients in your lipstick.
 Choose natural lipsticks that are made with real natural ingredients.
 Ingredients that if they were put in front of you you could eat them and not worry.
 Natural lipsticks do more than make you look pretty.
 Moisturizing and nourishing ingredients give you healthy, beautiful color.